makerdiary/python-keyboard/docs/upgrade_firmware.md

 Adafruit CircuitPython 6.0.0-alpha.1-110-g121d78ec9 on 2020-08-27; Makerdiary M60 Keyboard with nRF52840
 ```

-If you there is a newer firmware (file with `.uf2` extension) in [python-keyboard / firmware](https://github.com/makerdiary/python-keyboard/tree/zh-cn/firmware), you can do an upgrade.
+If you there is a newer firmware revision (file with `.uf2` extension) in [python-keyboard / firmware](https://github.com/makerdiary/python-keyboard/tree/zh-cn/firmware), you upgrade to the newest version by following the instructions below.

 ## How to Enter the Bootloader